jariarkko/draft-arkko-iab-internet-threat-model/draft-arkko-arch-internet-threat-model.md

 # Acknowledgements

-The author would like to thank John Mattsson, Mirja Kuehlewind, Alissa Cooper, Stephen Farrell, Eric Rescorla, Simone Ferlin, Kathleen Moriarty, Brian Trammell, Mark Nottingham, Christian Huitema, Ted Hardie, and the IAB for interesting discussions in this problem space.
+The author would like to thank John Mattsson, Mirja Kuehlewind, Alissa Cooper, Stephen Farrell, Eric Rescorla, Simone Ferlin, Kathleen Moriarty, Brian Trammell, Mark Nottingham, Christian Huitema, Karl Norrman, Ted Hardie, and the IAB for interesting discussions in this problem space.